jakebullet70/OctoTouchController/README.md

 See the [GitHub Wiki](https://github.com/jakebullet70/OctoTouchController/wiki) for some helpful hints.

 ### Help
 I usually hang out at the Octoprint discord server.
-An invate can be found here: [discord.octoprint.org](https://discord.octoprint.org).
+An invite can be found here: [discord.octoprint.org](https://discord.octoprint.org).
 Quesion can also be posted here in GitHub.

 Written in [B4X](https://www.b4x.com/)